 Don’t feel like your photography skills are up to the challenge?
 That’s ok!
-We’re dishing up our favorite tips for planning a good social media photo content.
+We’re dishing up our favorite tips for planning good social media photo content.

 When you break down the art of photography into a simple formula, it can become a bit more approachable for even the most technologically challenged.
 Think about taking good pictures with the following elements in mind:

 Framing + composition + lighting

 You know which photos are most striking while you scroll through your personal newsfeeds – try to replicate the things those accounts are doing right.
 Good framing, composition and lighting make for the best photos.

 - Take photos using a 3×3 grid – align the main object or face along the lines or intersections for the most interesting framing.
 (For wide photos, shoot with the primary object centered, these can be cropped later.)

 - Think about what’s in the background of the shot as well.
 Keep an eye out for unsightly stuff like clutter and adjust the camera to crop it out.

 - Do exercise creativity when taking photos, but remember to capture images in such a way that upholds your overall church “brand” message.